Skip to main content

 Refer to Manage a campaign from a dashboard for details on how to complete the following actions:

-• Change campaign budgets
+• Set or change campaign budgets

-• Change campaign Max Bid Prices
+• Set or change campaign Max Bid Prices and Min Bid Prices

-• Change campaign end dates
+• Set or change campaign end dates

 • Edit, duplicate, or delete campaigns